-3) Height 70 cm at withers and above to be higher than most of other breeds of dog and to be able to easily reach the upper part of the human enemy's body and his head to quickly bring him down.
+3) Height 70 cm at withers and above to be higher than most of the other breeds of dog and to be able to easily reach the upper part of the human enemy's body and his head to bring him down quickly.

 4) Weight 50 kg and more to have a sufficient mass in order to overpower both other dogs, wolves and people.

 5) Swiftness similar to that of German Shepherd to be capable to use its mass quickly and effectively.

 6) Sense to hit the enemy on his weakest and most vulnerable place.

 7) Good coat that would protect the dog in a fight.

 8) Little tiredness to be able to go ten miles without exhaustion.

 9) Not much demanding as far as its need for food* concerns.

 There are two main and most important things: